Frequently Asked Questions

 Again there are various ways to do this:

 1. North Kingstown Senior Services has two escrow funds (carried over year to year) are set up through the Town of North Kingstown to provide for center needs not met with other funding.
 A person may also donate a lump sum for specific program purposes to the Center through the Town of North Kingstown into these funds.
 Checks are made out to the Town of North Kingstown and mailed to 44 Beach Street, North Kingstown, RI 02852.

-2. North Kingstown Senior Association--Individuals may also donation to NKSA.
-Please click North Kingstown Senior Association for information, including how to contribute to the senior center Capital Campaign.
+2. North Kingstown Senior Association (Friends of Beechwood)--Individuals may also donation to NKSA.
+Please click North Kingstown Senior Association for information.

 14. What other services are available to someone who is homebound?

 Our Social Services Office coordinates two visitation programs.
 First, The Senior Companion Program offers weekly visits by another senior who can provide assistance to the homebound senior.
 They also may provide respite to the family.
 Senior Companions are all over the age of 60.
 Second, The Friendly Visitor Program also provides visits to the homebound.
 The Friendly Visitor Program does not have an age requirement therefore anyone can volunteer to be a friendly visitor.
 If either program is of interest or if you are interested in volunteering your time to these valuable programs, please call the Social Services Office 268-1591.
 Social Services may also be contacted to problem solve unmet or unusual transportation needs.

 15. Are there volunteer opportunities available at the center?